From Zonal to Nodal Capacity Expansion Planning: Spatial Aggregation Impacts on a Realistic Test-Case: Power System Network Reduction

 In the broader power systems literature, there have been a variety of techniques proposed for power system network reduction.
 Techniques like the Kron reduction can exactly preserve network injections in the reduced network but result in dense networks that are not suitable for transmission expansion problems \cite{dorfler_kron_2013}.
-More relevant to CEP planning are zonal approximation techniques for market modeling, based on electrical distance as in \cite{blumsack_defining_2009} or on power transfer distribution factors (PTDFs) as in \cite{lumbreras_largescale_2017,shi_improved_2012}.
-These zonal techniques typically rely on pre-determined zones, e.g., in \cite{lumbreras_largescale_2017} the authors propose a measure that combines geographical and electrical distances to define the different zones.
-In the next section, we propose an alternative heuristic method that can be used to define zones from a high-resolution nodal model.
-Our heuristic uses geographic distance as the metric for finding nearby buses to merge, as this best preserves geographically localized information about loads and intermittent generation availability that is pertinent to our CEP application.
+More relevant to CEP planning are zonal approximation techniques for market modeling, based on electrical distance as in \cite{blumsack_defining_2009}, power transfer distribution factors (PTDFs) as in \cite{lumbreras_largescale_2017,shi_improved_2012}, or locational marginal prices (LMPs) or congestion prices as in \cite{singh_2005,stockl_2025}.
+These zonal techniques may rely on pre-determined zones, e.g., in \cite{lumbreras_largescale_2017} the authors propose a measure that combines geographical and electrical distances to define the different zones.
+In the next section, we propose a straightforward heuristic method that can be used to define zones from a high-resolution nodal model.
+Our heuristic uses geographic distance as the metric for finding nearby buses to merge, as this best preserves geographically localized information about loads and intermittent generation availability that is pertinent to our CEP application and model formulation.
 However, electrical distance could also be used and may be more suitable when incorporating more realistic power flow representations in the model.
-For the purposes of our study on CEP using a pipe-and-bubble transmission model, with or without losses, this aggregation heuristic captures the overall features of generation availability and load location and is conservative on inter-zonal flow limitations.
-Future work on CEP using more advanced transmission models may benefit from combining our approach with that in \cite{lumbreras_largescale_2017}.
+For the purposes of our study on CEP using a pipe-and-bubble transmission model, with or without losses, this aggregation heuristic captures the overall features of generation availability and load location and is conservative with respect to interzonal flow limitations.
+This proposed network reduction approach is just one possible approach and is not necessarily representative of how the entire literature of network reduction techniques would perform on a CEP model.
+Future work on CEP using more advanced transmission models may benefit from combining our methodology with other network reduction approaches in the literature, e.g., the approach in \cite{lumbreras_largescale_2017}.